Audley travelers David and Ann Brierley visited Brazil at the end of last year. Read their account of this fascinating and varied country.

 The afternoon trip took us on a jeep safari into the savannah, the target species being the rare hyacinth macaw, a critically endangered species.
 We viewed two of these birds with their vivid hyacinth color.
 On our return to the lodge we spotted a pair of burrowing owls with three chicks — what memories, a fantastic place.

-To complete our holiday, our next destination was Manaus and the Amazon.
+To complete our vacation, our next destination was Manaus and the Amazon.
 The Amazon Eco Park was our home for the next three nights.
 Here we visited homes of the local people and took a night-time boat trip to view the baby cayman.
 The following day was an all day boat trip to view the meeting of the waters, where the Negra meets the mighty Amazon, which is born in Peru and spills into the Brazilian Atlantic.
 One of the highlights of this trip was the Boto, the Amazon pink river dolphin.

 Sadly our trip to Brazil had to end, with many fond memories and experiences that will stay in our minds forever, a truly beautiful country.